• Home

 This assures the feed is always fresh, meaning the beef will taste better.

-The Hale Center has their own Cattle Health and Nutrition Program, including an on-site veterinarian and nutritionist.
+The Hale Center has its own Cattle Health and Nutrition Program, including an on-site veterinarian and nutritionist.
 It’s really obvious that these guys are very passionate about what they do.
 In great detail, they explained the medications that are used to keep their cattle healthy and the preventative measures that are taken to ensure that the meat is safe for our consumption.
 Antibiotics are expensive, so they are used sparingly and only when absolutely necessary.

-Cows have to go through a withdrawal time to get any antibiotics or medications out of it’s system before they are allowed to go to processing.
+Cows have to go through a withdrawal time to get any antibiotics or medications out of their system before they are allowed to go to processing.
 Here’s a cool infographic about The Beef Lifecycle for you to check out.

 After a tour of the cattle feed production process, we headed to Matador Ranch for lunch and a tour.